 How will I know if instructional coaching leads to educator growth the way it is designed?

-Because mySmartCoach is part of eSuite – the smart professional learning platform from e2L – all educator progress documented during coaching sessions is automatically captured, organized, and analyzed within the platform’s impactConsole.
+Because mySmartCoach is part of GroweLab – the all-in-one instructional coaching and talent development platform from e2L – all educator progress documented during coaching sessions is automatically captured, organized, and analyzed within the platform’s advanced data analytics system.
 There, school and district leaders can track professional growth analytics, including engagement, growth, and areas for improvement, providing a comprehensive view of educator growth trends.